ddbj/www/_faq/en/describe-acc-number-on-adademic-paper-e.md

 lang: en
 ---

-<p>In general, see the rule of the journal (i.e. Instructions to Authors), and follow it. <br>At <a href="/about/insdc-e.html">INSDC</a>, we recommend you to describe accession numbers in the footnote on the title page of your paper as following; <br> Note: Nucleotide sequence data reported are available in the DDBJ/EMBL/GenBank databases under the accession number(s)----'. </p>
+In general, see the rule of the journal (i.e. Instructions to Authors), and follow it.

+At [INSDC](/about/insdc-e.html), we recommend you to describe accession numbers in the footnote on the title page of your paper as following;
+Note: Nucleotide sequence data reported are available in the DDBJ/EMBL/GenBank databases under the accession number(s)----'.